 Crisp fall mornings with the warm smell of apples wafting through the air is a favorite childhood memory.
 At least once or twice a year whenever apples were their freshest and cheapest my parents would get a bunch and go make homemade chunky applesauce.
 Best served warm, it was almost like apple pie when spooned onto graham crackers.
 It’s a much different experience than anything you could get from the store and tasted more like apples and less like sugar (I can barely stand sweetened applesauce it’s just too much!).

 I use Gala apples as they have a great flavor and also breakdown to just the right consistency once cooked.
-Other contenders would be honey crisp, golden delicious, or even granny smith if you prefer extra tartness.
-Really, find your favorite apple and work from there, just know that results may very depending on each apple’s firmness and flavor.
+Other contenders would be honey-crisp, golden delicious, or even granny smith if you prefer extra tartness.
+Really, find your favorite apple and work from there, just know that results may vary depending on each apple’s firmness and flavor.

 As each apple gets peeled make sure to put it in a big mixing bowl filled with water and lemon juice (about a tablespoon of lemon juice) this will prevent the apples from browning (oxidizing) while you work through them.
 Then with the same idea, as you begin to dice the apples, keep tossing them with lemon juice (about another tablespoon total) to prevent browning.
 This should not affect the taste too much so don’t worry.

-After your basic chunky apple sauce is made we have to turn it into chunky caramel applesauce.
+After your basic chunky apple sauce is made, we have to turn it into chunky caramel applesauce.
 So of course we need a caramel sauce.
 I totally forgot to take pictures of the caramel sauce so hopefully my description is thorough enough.
-Basically once everything is mixed together you want to boil it enough that it holds together, is smooth and thicker but pourable.
+Basically once everything is mixed together; you want to boil it enough that it holds together, is smooth and thick yet pourable.
 We basically want the sugar dissolved enough to not add a grittiness to the apple sauce.

 Once that’s done just gently mix it all together and you will find a divine, warm fall creation that is nothing but delicious, and heart warming.
 Top with a bit a cinnamon, spoon onto graham crackers or eat just as is.
 There is no wrong way about it, Just enjoy!